cacciatc/btcjam/README.md

 ## Contributing

+If you would like ideas on what to work on, then please send me a line.
+There are plenty of opportunities to refactor code and extend the current functionality.

 1. Fork it ( https://github.com/cacciatc/btcjammer/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Write tests